Tales of the Unexpected in Anglesey & Beaumaris

 Castle for keeps

 Life here historically began with the castle.
 And what a castle.
-At this point in the story I have to admit that a visit to Beaumaris Castle wasn’t top of my kids ‘to do’ lists.
+At this point in the story I have to admit that a visit to Beaumaris Castle wasn’t top of my kids ‘to do’ lists of Anglesey attractions.
 We’ve dragged them around so many gloomy tumbledown affairs over the years that I now tend to apologise in advance of any castle visit.
 But although Beaumaris Castle remains unfinished to this day, it is pleasing to the eye on all levels.
 And there are many levels.
 This castle is concentric – a castle within a castle.
 It has been called one of the most perfectly symmetrical concentric castles in the world and its beauty is enhanced by a pale green moat, and dozens of feathered sentries, who turn out not to be guarding the keep, but their nests of warm brown eggs.

 And inside, the spring flower strewn lawns (being trimmed today with a very un-medieval sit-on-top lawn mower) lead to a network of atmospheric walk-able walls, winding towers and princess-friendly turrets.
 Perhaps it is the late spring sunshine that gives it all a glow.
 I have to remind myself that life in a castle in Medieval times was harsh – it wouldn’t exactly have had all the mod cons, and the murder holes and violent accessories of life under the rule of King Edward l are all still on show today.

 Designers of the tourist experience have channelled some of the old world castle life into interactive experiences for kids and families.

 We all enjoy rebuilding the castle on the lawn out of giant sponge bricks.
 Hannah loves playing percussion with the blacksmith’s tools and then picking out a tune on the kind of harp that might have entertained the King in the minstrels’ gallery.
 And then Cameron pirouettes from its ramparts.